GenomicsAotearoa/hts_workshop_mpi/docs/level2/14_nesi_environment.md

 There are many tools we work with which create a lot of intermediate files as they run, and realisatically we do not need to keep everything that produce.
 In particular, assembly tools such as `SPAdes` and `Canu` create a lot of temporary files as they move through rounds of data cleaning, assembly, and refinement but in the end only a handful of the outputs are actually useful for the end user.

 When working with large projects, it is best practice to keep your raw data in the `project/` directory but perform your day to day work in the `nobackup/` side.
-Only copy the crtiical outputs back to the `project/` side.
+Only copy the critical outputs back to the `project/` side.

 ---

-## Searching and load software with the `module` system
+## Search and load software with the `module` system

 Up until this point we have worked exclusively with software that is avilable by default in `bash` environments.
 For biology-related tasks though, these tools alone are not sufficient and we must use specialised software for performing analyses.